muhammadtahi52/ENCRYPTIX/README.md

 # ENCRYPTIX

-# Task 01:Iris Flower Classification
+# Project 01: Iris Flower Classification

 This project demonstrates the classification of iris flower species using a Support Vector Machine (SVM).
 The iris dataset is a classic dataset used in machine learning and statistics.